hphelion/documentation/community/community.network-requirements.md

 * Any network interfaces that are not used for PXE boot must be disabled from BIOS to prevent PXE boot attempts from those devices.

 * Any DHCP servers on the same network as your system must not hand out IP addresses to your physical nodes as they PXE boot.

+* Make sure there is no wildcard DHCP server on your network.
+The wildcard DHCP server will likely reply to the booting under/overcloud servers before the seed VM, which will cause the PXE boot process to fail.

 * The network interface intended as the bridge interface should be configured and working before running the installer.
 The installer creates a network bridge on the system running the installer, attaching the bridge interface to the network bridge.
 The installer uses the IP address of the bridge interface for the network bridge.